TimMangan/App-Info/docs/Windows/WinSCP/ReadMe.md

 </tr>
 </table>

 `Note 1`: The vendor now has a paid-for version up in the Microsoft Store.
 It has not been investigated, but this would seem to be an MSIX package.
-See [StoreAndModificationPackage-MSIX](StoreAndModificationPackage-MSIX.md) for more information.
+See [MicrosoftStoreAndModificationPackage-MSIX.md](MicrosoftStoreAndModificationPackage-MSIX.md) for more inforamtion.

 ## App Configuration Type